dag-andersen/kubernetes-reference-highlighter/docs/Report.md

 - Years of professional experience
-- Years of processional experience with kubernetes
+- Years of professional experience with Kubernetes
 - Would you recommend this extension to others?
-- Over the last month did it help your daily work?
+- Over the last month, did it help your daily work?
-- How many bugs did it help you catch
+- How many bugs/issues did it help you catch
-- Percentage estimate how often it proves false positives (the extension highlighting wrong references)
+- Percentage estimate of how often it proves false positives (the extension highlighting wrong references)
 - Percentage estimate of how often it provides false negatives (not highlighting a reference that is actually there)
 - What type of scanning do you find most useful?
 (Cluster, plaintext, Kustomize)